-Stage 3: Letter 3 - Attendance Improvement plan (AIP)
+Stage 3: Letter C - Attendance Improvement plan (AIP)

-If no improvement is recorded in spite intervention in place, parents/carers will be requested to attend an AIP with the HOH to discuss further strategies to improve attendance and identify barriers.
+If no improvement is recorded in spite intervention in place, parents/carers will be requested to attend an AIP with the house team to discuss further strategies to improve attendance and identify barriers.
 An improvement target will be set over a monitored period of 6 weeks will be set and recorded.
+There may in addition be a request for a four week monitoring period by the Local Authority to run alongside the 6 week plan.